 “I think people want to rush quickly to healing because it’s hopeful ... but there’s a lot more that needs to happen before we can,” he said.

 That includes giving former students a chance to tell their stories, whether in public settings or confidentially.

 It will also involve a deep dive into school archives, even if it yields stories “we don’t want to hear,” Black Elk said.

 Earlier this year in Canada, specialists using ground-penetrating radar discovered hundreds of unmarked graves at former school sites.
 A 2015 report by the Truth and Reconciliation Commission of Canada said residential schools were often abusive, unsanitary and unsafe.

 While school conditions varied across the U.S. and Canada, and some former students say they had positive experiences, even schools with better track records were serving in the larger project of cultural assimilation — what some call cultural genocide.

 At least 367 such boarding schools once operated across the United States, about 40 percent of them affiliated with Catholic or Protestant churches, according to the National Native American Boarding School Healing Coalition.
 Most have closed, and most of the remaining ones, including Red Cloud, no longer board students overnight.

 Holy Rosary, long staffed by Jesuit brothers and Franciscan nuns, boarded students for nearly a century after its founding in 1888.
-Its current name comes from the 19th-century Lakota warrior and chief who long fought against U.S. land grabs before his people were confined to the reservation, and who later invited the Jesuits to start the school and converted to Catholicism.

 “This is something that people in the community who are from here have known about for a long time,” Black Elk said.
 “It’s their family history.”